-Contents Page Part 1: Safeguarding Policy 3 Introduction 4 2 Overall Aims 3 Guiding Principles 5 4 Expectations 6 The Designated Safeguarding Lead (DSL) 5 6 Contextual Safeguarding 7 6 7 8 Mental Health Designated Teacher for Looked After and Previously Looked After Children R 8 9 The Governing Body 9 10 Safer Recruitment and Selection 10 10.1 - Induction 11 10.2 - Staff Support 11 The Use of Reasonable Force 12 11 The Academy's Role in the Prevention of Abuse 12 12 What We Will Do When We Are Concerned - "Early Help" Response 13 13 14 Safeguarding Students who are Vulnerable to Radicalisation 14 14.1 - Risk reduction 14 - Channel 14.2 15 Safeguarding Students who are Vulnerable to Exploitation, Trafficking, or So-Called 15 16 'Honour-Based' Violence (Including Female Genital Mutilation and Forced Marriage) Children who go "Missing from Education" 16 16 Child on Child Abuse Including Sexual Violence and Harassment 17 17 18 Criminal Exploitation & Gang Affiliation 19 Part 2: Key Procedures 19 Involving Parents/Carers 19 Chart: Responding to Concerns About a Child 20 Birmingham Threshold Guidance Chart: Responding to Concerns About a Child 21 Solihull Threshold Guidance 21 20 Multi Agency Work 21 Our Role in Supporting Children 22 22 Responding to an Allegation About a Member of Staff 22 24 23 Children with Additional Needs Children in Specific Circumstances - Private Fostering 24 24 25 Links to Additional Information About Safeguarding Issues and Forms of Abuse 25 Part 3: Quality Assurance 26 Learning from cases and continuous improvement - child safeguarding practice reviews.
-29
+Page Part 1: Safeguarding Policy 3 1.
+Introduction 5 2.
+Overall Aims 6 3.
+Guiding Principles 6 4.
+Roles and Responsibilities 11 5.
+Contextual Safeguarding 13 6.
+Mental Health 14 7.
+Designated Teacher for Looked After and Previously Looked After Children 14 8.
+Safer Recruitment and Selection 15 9.
+The Academy's Role in the Prevention of Abuse 16 10.
+What We Will Do When We Are Concerned - Early Help Assessment 17 11.
+Safeguarding Students who are Susceptible to Radicalisation 18 12.
+Safeguarding Students who are Vulnerable to Exploitation, Trafficking, or So-Called 'Honour- Based' Violence (Including Female Genital Mutilation and Forced Marriage) 19 13.
+Children who go "Missing from Education" 19 14.
+Child on Child Abuse Including Sexual Violence and Harassment 21 15.
+Criminal Exploitation & Gang Affiliation Part 2: Key Procedures 22 16.
+Involving Parents/Carers 23 Chart: Responding to Concerns About a Child - Birmingham Threshold Guidance 24 17.
+Multi Agency Work 24 18.
+Our Role in Supporting Children 25 19.
+Responding to an Allegation About a Member of Staff 26 20.
+Students with SEN, Disabilities of Health Issues 27 21.
+Children in Specific Circumstances - Private Fostering 28 22.
+Links to Additional Information About Safeguarding Issues and Forms of Abuse 30 23.
+Online Safety and the use of mobile technology Part 3: Quality Assurance 33 24.
+Learning from cases and continuous improvement - child safeguarding practice reviews.
+Appendices 34 Appendix 1: Definitions and Indicators of Abuse 34 Neglect 34 Physical Abuse 35 Sexual Abuse 37 Responses from Parents/Carers 37 Disabled Children 39 Appendix 2: Dealing with a Disclosure of Abuse 40 Appendix 3: Allegations About a Member of Staff, a Member of FMAT Governance or a Volunteer 42 Appendix 4: Indicators of Vulnerability to Radicalisation 44 Appendix 5: Preventing Violent Extremism - Roles and Responsibilities (SPOC) 45 Appendix 6: Safeguarding Concern Report Form - External Visitors